redhat-performance/ops-tools/README.md

   - Collection of Ansible playbooks
     * idrac - utilities for managing Dell iDRAC interfaces
     * nagios - automated, templated deployment and management of Nagios
+    * undercloud - automate installation and setup of OpenStack undercloud

 **lab-scheduler**
   - The QUADS (quick and dirty scheduler) system provisioning scheduler